Skip to main content

 Planting Time and Technique

 The best time to plant garlic is in the fall, about 4 to 6 weeks before the ground freezes.
-In the metro Denver area, aim to plant by mid-September.
+In the metro Denver area, aim to plant by mid-October.
 “Crack” the bulbs to separate the cloves, and plant them about 2 inches deep with the pointy end up.
 In dry climates, you can plant cloves directly into slightly dried soil.
 For wetter soils, make holes with a broom handle before planting.

 Spacing and Depth